jaccomoc/jactl/docs/pages/language-features.md

 ## Pattern Matching with Destructuring

-_This feature is coming in the forthcoming Jactl 1.5.0 release._
+_Available on trunk and coming in the forthcoming Jactl 1.5.0 release._

 Jactl provides `switch` expressions that can match on literal values but can also be used to match on the structure of the data and bind variables to different parts of the structure: